 The provision of surface boat storage and parking for the boat launch (i.e. vehicle with boat trailer) is a priority in the Marine Services Commercial area.
 Approximately 93 surface boat storage spaces will be provided.
-The boat launch facility will be redesigned so that all vehicle with trailer parking spaces will meet the minimum Department of Boating and Waterways guideline of 10' X 40'.
-However, in order to accommodate heavy duty tow vehicles and larger ocean-going vessels, larger vehicle with trailer parking spaces are also needed.
-The number of larger spaces needed will be determined through the environmental review process.
+Additional dry boat storage will be provided in surface storage and/or in a dry stack boat storage facility.
+The boat launch facility will be redesigned and expanded such that spaces are maximized and meet the minimum Department of Boating and Waterways guidelines of 10 x 40 feet to the greatest extent feasible while taking into account consideration the demand for larger and smaller spaces.
+An adequate quantity of larger and smaller vehicle with trailer spaces shall be provided for the type of tow vehicles and vessels that use the launch ramp facility, as determined through the Coastal Development Permit process.